Kai Ambos: Biography

 Kai Ambos was born in Heidelberg.
-He studied Law and Political sciences at Freiburg i.B., Oxford and Munich, where he passed his Level I law exams in 1990.
-His doctorate, also received from Munich University, and supervised by Horst Schüler-Springorum, followed just two years later.
+He studied Law and Political sciences at the University of Freiburg, the University of Oxford and LMU Munich, where he passed his Level I law exams in 1990.
+His doctorate, also received from LMU Munich, and supervised by Horst Schüler-Springorum, followed just two years later.
 His dissertation, subsequently published under the auspices of the Max Planck Institute, concerned problems of drug control in Colombia, Peru and Bolivia.
 On 27 October 1997, he received the "Law and Development Prize" from the "Herbert Krüger foundation for overseas constitutional comparison" for it.
 Meanwhile, he passed his Level II law exams in 1994.

-After that he worked as an academic research assistant at the Max Planck Institute for foreign and international criminal law and as an academic research assistant at Freiburg University under the direction of Prof. Dr. Albin Eser, with whom he has subsequently collaborated on a succession of academic projects.
-In 2001, his habilitation (like his doctorate) was awarded by Munich University.
+After that he worked as an academic research assistant at the Max Planck Institute for foreign and international criminal law and as an academic research assistant at the University of Freiburg under the direction of Prof. Dr. Albin Eser, with whom he has subsequently collaborated on a succession of academic projects.
+In 2001, his habilitation (like his doctorate) was awarded by LMU Munich.
 It was supervised by Profs.
 Klaus Volk and Simma, and addressed "General aspects of International criminal law" ("Allgemeinen Teil des Völkerstrafrechts").
 It was subsequently published.
-The habilitation cleared the way for a lifelong career in the universities sector and he accepted a teaching chair at the University of Freiburg.
-That appointment was a relatively brief one, however, since at the start of 2003 he moved to Göttingen where he continues (in 2024) to occupy the teaching chair in criminal law, criminal procedure, comparative law and international criminal law.
+The habilitation cleared the way for a lifelong career in the universities sector, and he accepted a teaching chair at the University of Freiburg.
+That appointment was a relatively brief one, however, since at the start of 2003 he moved to the University of Göttingen where he continues (in 2024) to occupy the teaching chair in criminal law, criminal procedure, comparative law and international criminal law.

-Kai Ambos served as a judge in the district court in Göttingen for more than ten years, his appointment taking effect on 24 March, 2006.
+Kai Ambos served as a judge in the district court in Göttingen for more than ten years, his appointment taking effect on 24 March 2006.